neondatabase/website/content/guides/pulse.md

 ## Summary

-TODO - In this guide, you learned how to build a real-time AI voice assistant using ElevenLabs and store conversations in a Postgres database.
+In this guide, you learned how to build a real-time AI voice assistant using ElevenLabs and Next.js, integrating it with a Postgres database to store and retrieve conversation histories.
+You learnt the process of setting up a serverless database, creating a customizable AI agent, and implementing a user-friendly interface with animations and message handling.
+By the end, you gained hands-on experience in connecting various technologies to create a fully functional AI voice assistant application.

 <NeedHelp />